shaps80/Warrant/README.md

 ## Usage

-Download the example project to see it in action, or checkout the presentation.
+Download the example project to see it in action, or checkout the **[presentation](https://github.com/shaps80/SPXDataValidators/blob/master/Data%20Validation%20-%20Presentation.pdf?raw=true)**.

-In its simplest for you can use a validator as such:
+In its simplest form you can use a validator as such:

 ``` objectivec